ngi-indi/module-bias-manager/README.md

    git push origin feature-branch
    ```
 7. **Open a pull request** from your fork’s branch to the main branch of this repository.
-- Describe the changes you’ve made in the PR description.
+- Describe the changes you’ve made in the pull request description.
-- Ensure that your PR references any relevant issues.
+- Ensure that your pull request references any relevant issues.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/ngi-indi/module-bias-manager/blob/main/LICENSE.md) file for details.